Accessorizing Your Home

 Image

-SKYLARK'S ARTICLE OF THE WEEK - ACCESSORIES FOR YOUR HOME
+SKYLARK'S ARTICLE OF THE WEEK - ACCESSORIZING YOUR HOME

 <!-- EMBEDDED FACEBOOK URL: https://www.facebook.com/christine.larkin.777/videos/1150623876555703 -->

 Accessories for the home make us feel better.
-When we bring personal items into our home, we create an environment that reflects our personal style.
-This is how we can create a home that is unique and inviting.
-Accessories can be anything from a tea cup found at a yard sale to an heirloom that has been passed down throughout our family.
+When we bring personal items into our space, we create an environment that reflects our unique style.
+Accessories can be anything from an ornate item found at a yard sale or at someone's curb to an heirloom that has been passed down throughout our family.
+It can be a certain lamp or vase that we just have to have.
+Facebook Marketplace is also an excellent place to shop for fabulous, one-of-a-kind pieces.
 Accessories have personal meaning and can adorn our home in a special way.
+Finding them can feel like love at first site.

 Accessorizing your home with Historical Elements

 Incorporating historical elements and vintage accessories into your home decor can add a sense of charm, character, and depth, creating a space that tells a story.
-Here's how to achieve this:
+Here are some suggestions:

 1. Respect the era and highlight architectural features

-• If you live in a historic home, research its architectural style and design elements to ensure your decorating choices are era-appropriate.
+• If you live in a historic home, you may want to research its architectural style and design elements to ensure your decorating choices are era appropriate.

 • Showcase existing features like crown molding, ceiling medallions, ornate woodwork, or intricate staircases by keeping surrounding décor simple and allowing them to be the focal point.